 By Tim Lambert

-Here is some brief information about the saints in the stained glass windows on the Eastern side of St Peters Church, Somerstown.
+Here is some brief information about the stained glass windows inside St Peters Church, Somerstown.

 St Hugo AKA Saint Hugh of Lincoln